oracle/graaljs/docs/user/JavaInteroperability.md

 context.eval("js", jsSourceCode);
 ```

-See the [Polyglot Programming](https://www.graalvm.org/reference-manual/polyglot-programming/) reference for more details.
+See the [Polyglot Programming](../polyglot-programming.md) guide for more details.

 ## ScriptEngine (JSR 223)
 The `org.graalvm.polyglot.Context` is the preferred execution method for interoperability with GraalVM's languages and tools.